ferdunt/CodeWars/5 kyu/Sum of pairs/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Given a list of integers and a single sum value, return the first two values (parse from the left please) in order of appearance that add up to form the sum.

 ## 🥚 Input 🥚

 ```